 - Not suited for bodybuilding or extreme strength training (to check out some of the other home gyms I’ve reviewed see here)

 - Targeted more for the weight loss and body toning crowd (acheiving and maintaining ideal body weight)

 The Final Lift: Is this Total Gym Exercise Machine Worth it?

-Overall the Total Gym XLS Trainer is an above average home gym system that is versatile and easy to assemble and store.
+Overall the Total Gym XLS Trainer is a solidly above average home gym system that is versatile and easy to assemble and store.

 Like with any workout system, the investment pays off if you use it.
-You may be able to find lower pricing here.
+You may be able to find lower pricing.

 Further Reading on Home Gym Equipment & Other Total Gym Equipment